Gambling and online casinos in Solomon Islands

 - online gambling is not regulated (there are no laws prohibiting or allowing activities).

-introduce a separate Online Gaming Regulation Act,- which will create a legal framework for eGaming companies,
+In 2023, the Ministry of Finance proposed the introduction of a separate Online Gaming Regulation Act, which will create a legal framework for eGaming companies, but the project is still under consideration by parliament.

 Ground gambling business

-Despite the small size of the country,- several licensed casinos operate in the capital Honiara,
+Despite the small size of the country, several licensed casinos operate in the capital Honiara, aimed primarily at tourists and foreign investors.

 Main facilities:- Honiara Hotel Casino is the largest casino with a slot machine room and poker;